Kilbourne/biosphaera/web/app/plugins/wp-email-template/readme.txt

 == Upgrade Notice ==

-= 2.2.0 =
-Feature Update.
-2 code tweaks for compatibility with WordPress major version 4.8.0 and WooCommerce version 3.0.8 and launch of the plugins public Github repo

-= 2.1.4 =
-Maintenance Update.
-2 code tweaks for compatibility with WooCommerce 3.0.5 and WordPress 4.7.4

-= 2.1.3 =
-Maintenance Update.
-1 Tweak and 1 Bug Fix for Simple HTML Dom lib introduced in version 2.3.2 and causing fatal error on some sites

-= 2.1.2 =
-Maintenance Update.
-2 code tweaks for full compatibility with WordPress 4.7.3 and WooCommerce 3.0.3 with backward to WC 2.6.0

-= 2.1.1 =
-Maintenance Update.
-3 code tweaks for compatibility with PHP 7.0 - plus tweaks for compatibility with WordPress v 4.7.3 and WooCommerce 2.6.14

 = 2.1.0 =
 Feature Upgrade.
 Added 2 new features, 5 code tweaks plus 2 bug fixes and full compatibility with WooCommerce version 2.6.6